highlight/highlight/blog-content/github-enhanced-stacktraces.md

 Sourcemaps are able to enhance your stack traces for frontend errors.
 Most backend languages are compiled, causing us to miss out on those direct code mappings.
 As a result, the stack traces of your backend errors appear empty and lack the context to debug an error from the Highlight app.
 Until now!
-We’ve built a way to provide you with the extra context on your backend errors, so you can triage, debug, and solve more efficiently.
+We've built a way to provide you with the extra context on your backend errors, so you can triage, debug, and solve more efficiently.

 ![GitHub enhancement](/images/blog/github-enhanced-stacktraces/enhancement.png)